Advice On How To Rollout OKR Software To Your Entire Company

-By now, you have probably heard of the OKR methodology, or perhaps you already use it to keep people focused and successful at your company.
+By now, you have probably heard of the OKR methodology, or perhaps you already use OKRs to keep people focused and successful at your company.

-Objectives and Key Results are used by businesses as large as Google, or as small as five person startup teams.
+Objectives and Key Results (OKRs) are used by businesses as large as Google, or as small as five person startup teams.
 These businesses meet periodically (usually quarterly) to set a handful of company-wide objectives.
 Objectives are then set for each team and individual employee, and are nested so that each employee regularly works on priorities that serve major company initiatives.
 Many companies have adopted an OKR tracking software or OKR management software to ensure real time success in rolling out this framework.

 All management processes come with a learning curve and often have to be adapted to a specific organizational culture and makeup.
 Seamlessly introducing OKRs to your entire company can be challenging, so we thought we’d help a bit…

 I recently hosted a webinar with Annie Mosbacher, Chief of Staff at NationBuilder, who helped roll out OKRs across their entire organization.
 NationBuilder is a leadership company, best known for their software and for providing educational and cultural infrastructure to help lower the barriers to leadership so that anyone can lead.

 Annie facilitates the work of their leadership team to ensure that they achieve their company goals and priorities.
 She has dedicated her career to building organizations and systems to help people flourish in their work and reach their greatest potential.

 SM: What are the events and decisions that led NationBuilder to adopt OKRs as a methodology, and what were you doing beforehand to manage your goals and priorities?

 AM: We previously created our own bespoke process to track efforts across the company.
 We were focused on alignment around tasks and improving communication and input from each team.
 We used Trello and cobbled together our “commitments process”, which were the commitments that each individual employee and team made to help achieve company goals.